-4. CONCLUSIONS AND DISCUSSIONS
+4. Conclusions

 This paper studies a HMM-based sequence-to-frame mapping method for voice conversion.
-We derive a novel HMM-based mapping function with statistical analysis, and develop two methods to estimate transformation parameters of the mapping function, one is least square estimation (LSE) and the other is maximum likelihood estimation (MLE).
+The objective of using HMM is to model the dynamic and contextual information in speech sequence.
+We derive a novel HMM-based mapping function with statistical analysis.
+The mapping function is composed of the weighted summation of linear transformations estimated for each state, where the weights are calculated as posterior probabilities using forward and backward algorithms.
+We develop two methods to estimate transformation parameters of the mapping function, one is least square estimation (LSE) and the other is maximum likelihood estimation (MLE).
 The former can be reduced to a linear optimal problem, and has its closed form solution.
-For the later, we develop an EM-based algorithm to calculate the optimal parameters.
-Compared with the previous GMM-based voice conversion techniques, the use of HMM allows to account for contextual information in speech signals.
+For the latter, we develop an EM-based algorithm to calculate the optimal parameters.
+Compared with the previous GMM-based voice conversion techniques, the use of HMM allows us to account for contextual information in speech signals.
 Compared to the previous HMM-based voice conversion method, our method use a soft mapping function to avoid spectral jumps at state boundaries.
 We carried out experiments to compare LSE and MLE.
 The results show that both methods have very similar performance.
-We also conducted a comparative experiment with the previous HMM-based mapping method [4].
+We also conducted a comparative experiment with the previous HMMbased mapping method [4].
 The results indicate that our method has a better performance in terms of cepstrum distortion.
-One limitation of the current method comes from the assumption made in Eq.
-4, which states that when the state of a source frame is given, the converted frame only depends on the source frame and its state.
-This may not be strictly true in practice.
-Finally, it is noted that experimental results are only limited.
-Subjective test should be conducted to assess the proposed methods.
+We also conducted comparison experiments with GMM-based methods, but found the cepstrum distortions of both methods are near.
+Finally, it is noted that experimental results are only limited in the current version.
+Several experiments with more data and a larger number of states are still on the way.
+We are also going to carry out a subjective test to assess the proposed methods.